-Marco Vitale, business economist, carried out intense professional and educational activities at the University of Pavia, the Luigi Bocconi Business University of Milan, the Independent Carlo Cattaneo

-University in Castellanza (VA) and the management schools Istao in Ancona and Istud in Baveno (VB).
+Marco Vitale, business economist, carried out intense professional and educational activities at the University of Pavia, the Luigi Bocconi Business University of Milan, the Independent Carlo Cattaneo University in Castellanza (VA) and the management schools Istao in Ancona and Istud in Baveno (VB).
 Former shareholder of Arthur Andersen & Co., he is the founding partner and Chairman of the company Vitale-Zane & Co.
 S.r.l. (formerly Vitale Novello & Co.
 S.r.l.) in which he is the advisor and director of important companies.
 He was the co-founder and president of A.I.F.I. and co-founder and first president of the Arca Group, vice president of Banca Popolare di Milano and president of Bipiemme Gestioni SGR until 2008.
 He was the director of Banca Passadore of Genoa.
-He is director of the Adriano Olivetti Foundation and member of the ISVI (Italian Institute for Corporate Values) Scientific Committee.
+He was director of the Adriano Olivetti Foundation and member of the ISVI (Italian Institute for Corporate Values) Scientific Committee.
 Held significant public offices and is the author of several books.

-No changes were made to the composition of the Board of Directors from the date of the close of the year until the date of this Report.
+No changes were made to the composition of the Board of Directors from the date of the close of the year until the date of this Report other than those highlighted above, consequent to the demise of the late Chairman, Mr. Iginio Liberali.